-5.1 INTRODUCTION
+6.1 INTRODUCTION

-Ames Laboratory responses to U.S. Department of Labor requests for claimant records were limited to raw data from dosimetry files.
-Not all of these files had been summarized for annual total doses for individuals and the files for some individuals were incomplete as noted above.
-To assist dose reconstructors in determining annual doses for claimants, the raw data were entered into Excel® spreadsheets and summarized to give annual totals for identified individuals; the spreadsheet data was analyzed to give 50th- and 95th-percentile values that could be applied to unidentified (unmonitored) individuals (Martin 2006c).
+Ames Laboratory responses to DOL requests for claimant records were limited to raw data from dosimetry files.
+Not all of these files had been summarized for annual total doses for individuals and the files for some individuals were incomplete, as noted above.
+To assist dose reconstructors in determining annual doses for claimants, the raw data were entered into Excel[®] spreadsheets and summarized to give annual totals for identified individuals; the spreadsheet data were analyzed to give 50th- and 95th-percentile values that could be applied to unidentified (unmonitored) individuals (Martin 2006c).